TeamCodeStream/codestream-server/api_server/docs/unified-cfg-file.md

    echo my-cloud-config > ~/.codestream/config/codestream-cfg-default.local
    ```

-Now, every time you update your secrets & configs with `dt-update-secrets`, the
+Now, every time you update your secrets & configs with `dt-dev-update-secrets`, the
 hook will carry your custom properties forward into the latest version of the
 config.